reside-ic/reside-ic.github.io/content/blog/deferring-errors.md

 ## Error: something bad happened
 ```

-In order to actually defer the error, we need to add a calling handler that will intercept the `deferrable_error` and invoke the `continue_deferrable_error` restart (which will mean that executation will continue):
+In order to actually defer the error, we need to add a calling handler that will intercept the `deferrable_error` and invoke the `continue_deferrable_error` restart (which will mean that execution will continue):

 ```r